johanhedin/ctd/README.md

 ====
 [![C++ CI](https://github.com/johanhedin/ctd/actions/workflows/ci.yaml/badge.svg)](https://github.com/johanhedin/ctd/actions/workflows/ci.yaml)

-`ctd` is a small skeleton of a threded C++17 deamon.
-The skeleton include examples of how to parse command line arguments with `argparse`, how read yaml configuration files with `yaml-cpp` and how to log with `spdlog`.
-CMake is used to build the code and the configuration works with cmake from 3.6 all the way up to 3.28.
+`ctd` is a skeleton of a small threded deamon written in  C++17.
+The skeleton include examples of how to parse command line arguments with `argparse`, how read yaml configuration files with `yaml-cpp`, how to log with `spdlog` and how to embed a small HTTP REST server with `cpp-httplib`.
+CMake is used as the build system and the configuration works with cmake from 3.6 all the way up to 3.28.

 Requirements
 ----
 `ctd` builds on a great variety of Linux distributions as long as cmake 3.6 and g++ 9.x or newer are available.
-On CentOS 6 g++ 9.1 is available from the devtoolset-9 SCL and cmake 3.6 is available from EPEL.
+It even builds on the EOL CentOS 6 (where g++ 9.1 is available from the devtoolset-9 SCL and cmake 3.6 is available from EPEL).

+All external libraries that `ctd` depend on are linked as git submodules and the compiled binary does not link to any extra libraries.

 Download and build
 ----